 Most of our cultural and natural heritage research is funded by Historic Environment Scotland’s core budget.
 This includes significant research programmes designed to update Statements of Significance and to inform interpretation projects.
 Almost all involve working with third party experts and academics.

 We also occasionally fund targeted academic research through partnerships with academic organisations and other third party researchers.

 About the Scottish Cultural Heritage Consortium

 The Scottish Cultural Heritage Consortium (SCHC) brings together three of Scotland’s national collections and national heritage agency, all of whom are internationally respected for their work in researching, documenting and promoting understanding of material culture.

-The Consortium comprises Historic Environment Scotland, National Museums Scotland, the National Galleries of Scotland, and the National Library of Scotland.
-The Consortium is funded by the Arts and Humanities Research Council (AHRC).
+The SCHC comprises Historic Environment Scotland, National Museums Scotland, the National Galleries of Scotland, and the National Library of Scotland.
+The SCHC is funded by the Arts and Humanities Research Council (AHRC).

 The aims of the Consortium are: